Skip to main content

 The cuneiform script, developed in Mesopotamia (modern Iraq), was one of the world’s earliest writing system---in use from c.
 3200 BCE – 75 CE.
 It was used to record texts in Sumerian and Akkadian, as well as Hittite (an Indo-European language spoken in Anatolia).
 Hundreds of thousands of documents are preserved, and cuneiform scholars worldwide are contributing to the building of an On-line Richly Annotated Cuneiform Corpus (Oracc).

 HBTIN is currently developing a digital version of a catalogue raisonée of the seal impressions that appear on the edges of legal documents of sale (of property, temple income, and slaves) and identify the principals in and witnesses to the transaction.
 Dr. Laurie Pearce, lecturer in the department of Middle Eastern Languages and Cultures (MELC), invites applicants to work with her and her colleague, Dr. Ronald Wallenfels (NYU), author of the original print catalogue, to prepare digital and legacy film photographs for upload to the HBTIN project.
-Student assistants will scan legacy film negatives, manipulate digital images to conform to project standards, upload images to the project server, insert links to the images to the on-line document, maintain a careful inventory of materials processed, and engage in best practices of file and project management.
-All work, with the exception of scanning the negatives, can be done on student laptop with software available through UC Berkeley.
-Negative scanning will be done at the UC Berkeley Archaeological Research Facility.
+Student assistants will manipulate digital images to conform to project standards, upload images to the project server, insert links to the images to the on-line document, maintain a careful inventory of materials processed, and engage in best practices of file and project management.
+All work can be done on student laptop with software available through UC Berkeley.

-This URAP project offers apprentices the opportunity to participate in an active, on-going research projects that are part of collaborative, and international scholarly agendas.
+This URAP project offers apprentices the opportunity to participate in an active, on-going research project that is part of collaborative and international scholarly agendas.
 It provides a close, supportive working environment, especially (but not exclusively) for the apprentice with a wide range of interests and skills — including art history, classics, ancient history, Near Eastern history, cultures in contact, digital humanities, and cultural preservation.
 The apprentices learn about an ancient society and actively contribute to scholarly efforts to preserve cultural and textual heritage in one of the world’s early, great, literate societies.

 Role: STUDENT ROLES: